Nakajima quiver varieties in dimension four: Symplectic stratification and minimal degenerations

 Being Hamiltonian reductions, quiver varieties come equipped with a Poisson structure.
 Symplectic leaves are maximal connected smooth Poisson submanifolds where the Poisson bracket is non-degenerate.
 For a better exposition on symplectic leaves, we refer the reader to \cite{martino_stratifications_2008}.
 By \cite[Thm.
 1.2]{bellamy_symplectic_2021}, quiver varieties are conical symplectic singularities, so we can use the following theorem (also look at \cite[\S 3.v]{nakajima_quiver_1998}):

 \begin{thm}\cite[Thm.
-2.3]{kaledin_symplectic_2006} A normal symplectic singularity has finitely many symplectic leaves and the latter are algebraic. \end{thm} By \cite[Cor.
+2.3]{kaledin_symplectic_2006} A normal symplectic singularity has finitely many symplectic leaves, all of which are algebraic. \end{thm} By \cite[Cor.
 1.4]{crawley-boevey_geometry_2001}, quiver varieties are irreducible.
 In particular, this means that there is only one open symplectic leaf.
-As quiver varieties are \emph{conical} symplectic singularities, there is at most one zero-dimensional leaf.
+As quiver varieties are \emph{conical} symplectic singularities, there is at most one 0d leaf.
 We thus need to study the intermediate leaves, whenever they exist.

 The symplectic leaves of quiver varieties can be described using the following combinatorial datum.